dysonprotocol/docs/docs/tutorials/register-name/index.md

 sidebar_position: 2
 ---

-# How to Register .dys Names
+# How to Register Dys Names

 ## What are Names